Navigation: TECHNICAL INFORMATION >

 This section of the manual is only for very curious technical people.

-If anyone is ambitious and wishes to access the data in the DONATION database directly, the definitions of the SQL tables in it are in the file TABLES.SQL in the program's main directory, which is usually C:\Program Files\Donation.
-There is a login that you can use for read-only access to all of the tables, which is user name "donation_reader", password "reader".
-There is an ODBC datasource set up on installation, called "DONATION_FB_READONLY", which , which already has this login defined in it.
+If anyone is ambitious and wishes to access the data in the DONATION database directly, the definitions of the SQL tables in it are in the file TABLES.SQL in the program's main directory, which is usually C:\Program Files\Donation or C:\Program Files (x86)\Donation.
+(For users of the Remote Database Version, the definitions are in the file DONTablesFB.sql.)
+There is a login that you can use for read-only access to all of the tables, which is username "donation_reader", password "reader".
+There is an ODBC datasource set up on installation, called "DONATION_FB_READONLY", which already has this login defined in it.

 Note: To use the DONATION_FB_READONLY datasource from other programs, you may first have to copy the three files icudt30.dll, icuin30.dll, and icuuc30.dll from the program's installation directory (normally C:\Program Files\Donation, or C:\Program Files (x86)\Donation on 64-bit computers) to the Windows System directory (generally C:\Windows\System32).

-Prior to version 3.30, the program itself used the ODBC datasource "DONATION_FB", with a different user name and password.
+Prior to version 3.30, the program itself used the ODBC datasource "DONATION_FB", with a different username and password.
 From version 3.30 on, it works without using that ODBC datasource, though the datasource does still exist.
-We would prefer not to say what the user name and password for that datasource are, because we do not want you to be modifying data other than by using the program!
-That is very likely to cause errors.
-If you feel a need to know that user name and password, contact us and you can try to convince us that we should tell you.
+Sorry, we do not give out the username and password for that datasource, because we do not want you to be modifying data other than by using the program!
+That would be very likely to cause errors.
 A better way to make custom changes to the data, with our assistance, is by using the Database ⇒ SQL Select menu option.

 Note for users of Multiple DONATION Databases